 And Here’s What was NOT Available:

 While many things will be open for the event, there are some things that are not.

-That includes all the attractions and character meet & greets that are already temporarily closed (marked with an * below) as well as a couple of others that haven’t been open for After Hours events in the past:
+That includes all the attractions and character meet & greets that are already temporarily closed (marked with an * below) as well as a couple of others:

 Main Street, U.S.A.